stefanmrvic/weather-app/README.md

 3. Enter a city name and press submit
 4. View the weather data instantly!

-**🚀 Note**
+**🗈 Note**
-I have intentionally added 3 seconds delay so that you have enough time to see the cool loading animation.
+I have intentionally added 3 seconds delay (inside generateWeatherInfoLeft() in weather.js) so that you have enough time to see the cool loading animation!